pkmnfrk/megacorp/README.md

 Too bad, someone already beat you to it, and now you owe them all your resources!

+## Suggestions

+If you want to suggest an item be added for quest purposes, please use this form: https://docs.google.com/forms/d/e/1FAIpQLSe92eiXUuksmwqUI7abEnOdBDW1A26LA9rxhws-qV2ZiYXYwg/viewform

+If you want to suggest a whole mod, then please open an issue as below.

 ## Issues

 Please report issues to this repository's issue tracker.